by Jewish Community Services

 For some people, dusk can be a favorite time of day.
 Work is over, you are home with your family and ready to enjoy that beautiful sunset.
-But many of the 5-million people suffering with Alzheimer’s Disease or Dementia struggle when the sun goes down.
-They get agitated, anxious and confused in the late afternoon or early evening.
-This condition is called Sundowning.
+But many of the 55 million people worldwide living with dementia struggle when the sun goes down.
+They get agitated, anxious, and confused in the late afternoon or early evening.
+This condition is called “sundowning.”

 - Stick to a schedule.
 Unfamiliar people and places can sometimes cause patients with dementia to feel scared or anxious.
 Keeping a regular routine is helpful when possible.

 - Light up the house.
 Make sure the home is well-lit in the evening.
 Adequate lighting can help cut down on confusion.

 - Stay active.
 Take your loved ones for walks during the day as often as possible so that they will be tired out in the evening.
 Since fatigue is a common trigger of Sundowning, getting quality sleep can reduce its effects.

 - Adjust eating patterns.
 It’s often hard to fall asleep after eating a large meal or drinking caffeine or alcohol.
 Make lunch the big meal of the day and try just eating a light meal or snack for dinner.

 - Limit stressful activities.
 The noise and distraction associated with watching television can cause stress for patients with Dementia.
 Plan calm activities like listening to soft music or snuggling with a beloved pet during afternoons and evenings.

 - Provide comfort and familiarity.
 If your loved one has moved to a new facility, fill their living space with reminders of home.
 Family photos and favorite mementos can help offer a sense of calm, especially in new surroundings.